 While payments via credit and debit cards are typically reflected in your pending balance almost instantly, payments via ACH take 4-5 business days to process and be reflected in your pending balance.
-Payments made with Stripe have a $2,000 USD limit per transaction and are labeled with ACH type WEB for payments from individuals and CCD for payments from businesses.
+Payments made with Stripe are labeled with ACH type WEB for payments from individuals and CCD for payments from businesses.

-Some ACH users may see a lower limit of $1,000 USD while they establish their account history with Stripe.
-If you are interested in receiving ACH payments larger than $20,000 USD contact us.
+Some ACH users may see a lower limit of $2,000 USD per transaction while they establish their account history with Stripe.
+If you would like to discuss increasing this limit sooner, please contact us.

 ACH refunds must be initiated within 90 days after the original payment.
 Similar to the delays introduced to payments with ACH, refunds will also require additional time to process—typically 4-5 business days.
 When refunding an ACH payment, any Stripe fees are also refunded to you.